-There is something magical about picking your own food.
-If you want to "get back to the land" within an hour of Los Angeles, there are myriad opportunities to go live a farmer's life for just a few hours and come home with your basket overflowing with berries.
-Whether you prefer strawberries, cherries, or stone fruit, picking your own berries is a fun (and tasty!) family activity that keeps on giving.
 Just three caveats: 1.
 Be sure to check the farm's hours and availability before heading out, as current conditions dictate the seasons; 2.
 Farms may charge small admission fees, and 3.
 Bring cash to pay for your harvest, because many places don't accept checks or credit.
-Then slather on the sun screen, don a wide-brimmed hat, and don't wear white, and bon appetit!
+Then slather on the sunscreen, don a wide-brimmed hat, don't wear dirt-attracting white, and bon appetit!

 Cherries and Stone Fruit

-Cherries do best in the high desert, and there are several pick-your-own orchards up in the Leona Valley, near Palmdale, off the 14.
-It's a pretty ride up there: high desert horse country.
-Recent years of drought have been hard on the region, and some farms have sold up and left the business.
+Word is that the cherry crop is late in 2018—most places are opening early to mid-June.
+Cherries do best in the high desert, and there are several pick-your-own orchards in the Leona Valley, near Palmdale, off the 14.
+It's a pretty ride into high desert horse country, too.
+Recent years of drought have been hard on the region, and some farms have left the business.
 The Leona Valley Cherry Growers Association has the complete list of farms for the season; check each farm's website for opening day and operating hours updates.

 Cherries in the Leona Valley.
 Photo by Konrad Summers/CC BY 2.0